muaz0909/Test-task/README.md

 pnpm dev
 ```

+# Features

+Autocomplete Skill Entry: Users can enter skills into a text field, and as they start typing, an autocomplete pop-up window appears.
+The autocomplete functionality is achieved using [Specify the auto-complete library you plan to use].

+Skill Tag Display: Each skill entered is displayed as a tag.
+Skills are sequentially ordered, with each newly entered skill following the previous one.

+Order Preservation: The system ensures that skills are stored in the same order they were entered, both in the frontend array and in the database.

+Draggable Skills: Skills can be rearranged by dragging and dropping them.
+This is implemented using the @dnd-kit library, allowing users to change the order and priority of their skills.

+Skill Deletion: Users can delete a skill either by clicking on an "X" icon associated with the skill tag or by swiping the skill out of the tag block in any direction.
+Choose one of these options for skill deletion based on your preference.

+Database Storage: All entered skills are stored in a database, with each skill associated with a fixed ID for efficient retrieval and management.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.